Skill Assessment Australia: DHA Requirements Explained

 A skills assessment is not permanently valid.
 The Department of Home Affairs requires that the assessment used for migration purposes must be current at the time of invitation or visa application.

-Standard Validity Period: If no expiry date is mentioned, it is usually considered valid for 3 years from the date of issue for migration purposes.
+Standard Validity Period: If no expiry date is specified, it is usually valid for 3 years from the date of issue for migration purposes.

-If an Expiry Date Is Printed: Some assessing authorities specify an expiry date.
-The assessment is valid only until the date mentioned.
+If an Expiry Date Is Printed: If authorities specify their own expiry date, the assessment is valid only until that exact date.

-Maximum Validity Accepted by DHA: The Department of Home Affairs generally accepts assessments issued within the last three years.
+Maximum Validity Accepted by DHA: The Department generally accepts assessments issued within the last three years (maximum).

 Validity At Invitation Stage: For points-tested skilled visas, it must be valid when you receive the invitation to apply.